 Next, Invest in the Right Technology and Tools

-How you plan to adopt the Follow the Sun model depends on your communication infrastructure, business phone system, remote teams, and budget.
+How you plan to adopt the Follow the Sun support schedule depends on your communication infrastructure, business phone system, remote teams, and budget.
 Make a decision that works best for your business.

 Reach More Customers by Being Active